icyphy/ptII/doc/books/systems/README.txt

   which you can access by clicking on this comment.

 So, it will not run when we are exporting html.

-Perhaps models that have InteractiveShells should not be run?

 #####